zhast/aragon_technical/README.md

 - Upgraded AWS SDK from v2 to v3 for improved performance and modern features
 - Fixed S3 bucket configuration and permissions for public image access
 - Implemented face detection using AWS Rekognition to reject images with too small faces or multiple faces
-- Enhanced validation workflow to prevent S3 uploads for invalid images
+- Enhanced validation workflow with detailed error reporting for invalid images
+- Updated S3 upload process to include invalid images, enabling thumbnail display
 - Improved error reporting to display specific validation failures to users

 ## HEIC Support Implementation